kaiorosa1/100-days-of-code/r1-log.md

 I've fishished the FCC section about CSS grid.
 It was fun and there are a phonebook of properties like the the other CSS sections.
 CSS grid is a easier way to format your elements and a very useful tool to have when dealing with responsiveness.
 I worked on the flood fill functionality of the minesweeper on Campo Minado.

+## R1D12

+I've worked on the flood fill functionality of the Campo Minado with not much success.
+I worked on FCC Tribute Page.
+Mainly was creating the structure like divs and setting ids and changing colors of elements.

+## R1D13